Octopussy-Project/Octopussy_Documentation/FAQ.md

 Look at the [New Service Creation](http://www.octopussy.pm/documentation/tutorials/new_service) tutorial.

-### How can I handle Windows Hosts ?

-You can use [Snare Agent for Windows](http://www.intersectalliance.com/projects/SnareWindows/) to send Windows logs to Octopussy.

-Take a look at [Administrator Guide/Installation/Windows Host with Snare Agent](http://www.octopussy.pm/documentation/guides/administrator_guide/01_installation).

 ### How can I see how many logs I received ?

 You can see the number of syslog messages you received on the last minute on the WebUI [[web#main page|Main Page]].

-### What are software requirements for Octopussy ?

-You can get the list of software requirements in [Administrator Guide/Installation/Standard Installation/Software Requirements](http://www.octopussy.pm/documentation/guides/administrator_guide/01_installation).

 ### What is a Plugin in Octopussy ?